cyberphobie/MOGA/README.md

 KNOWN ISSUES:
 - Waypoints are not synced between players.
 Currently, only the player picking up the second clipboard will see the correct engine.
-- This mod currently ignores the existance of the computer showing the pressure.
+- This mod currently ignores the existence of the computer showing the pressure.
 This feature might not be added.